 Meaning, like everything, has inseparable aspects of emptiness and form.
 Meaninglessness and meaningfulness are entwined in an endless dance.

 Fundamentalism recognizes the meaningfulness of the sacred, but attempts to lock it in place as form: as ultimate Truth.
 Fundamentalism denies the meaningfulness of ordinary enjoyments, attempting to lock it out as non-existent.
 Consumerism denies the sacred, and attempts to lock everyday desires into fixed forms.

 Buddhism resolves this contradiction by recognizing all meanings as real but ambiguous.
 This is an alternative that is not a mid-point: it fully affirms what is right about both extremes, without taking on their mistaken fixations and denials.

 Explaining this resolution in detail takes a long book.
-(But also see Aro “purpose” page—especially “The Way of Being”.)
+(But also see the Aro Introduction “purpose” page—especially “The Way of Being”.)
 Here I will offer only an allusive hint of ways in which Buddhism can affirm both meaning and meaninglessness, without mistakenly fixating either.

 Yes— the meanings we find are genuine; and meaning matters.
 We may find anything or everything meaningful.
 Meanings are endlessly various; delightfully diverse.
 We continually uncover new aspects and levels of meaning in existence.

 Yes— nothing is inherently meaningful.
 The world is not about us.
 We mostly have no relevance to it, and it has no particular relevance to us.
 The universe is unimaginably vast.
 It is mainly incomprehensible.
 Mostly what happens, happens for no particular reason.